kozakaron/Bubble_dynamics_simulation_CPP/README.md

 ### Prerequisits

 The first step is to check prerequisits.
-There is a costum script, [./dev/build_submodules.py](./dev/build_submodules.py), you should run:
+There is a costum script, [./dev/build_submodules.py](./dev/build_submodules.py), which you should run:
 ```
 python ./dev/build_submodules.py
 ```